DNA Microarray Laboratory

 UR Medicine's Microarray Laboratory is helping to deliver Microarray CGH in the most effective manner possible.
 We provide access to a complete range of microarray CGH testing (postnatal, prenatal and cancer) in an environment staffed by doctors who are recognized as leaders in their fields.

-UR Medicine Labs is the first clinical laboratory to be granted a permit by the New York State Department of Health’s Clinical Laboratory Evaluation Program to run Microarray CGH testing as an approved test.
+Ours is the first clinical laboratory to be granted a permit by the New York State Department of Health’s Clinical Laboratory Evaluation Program to run Microarray CGH testing as an approved test.
 We are also part of the International Standard Cytogenomic Array Consortium (ISCA) and are actively involved in the development of new diagnostic technologies.

 - We are staffed by knowledgeable NYS licensed Clinical Laboratory Technologists with extensive training in molecular genetics.

 - We are supported by a skilled cytogenetics laboratory that performs traditional karyotyping and Fluorescent In Situ Hybridization (FISH) on prenatal, postnatal and cancer specimens.